 Depending on whether you live in a city, suburb, or rural area, it may be difficult to find a dermatologist, let alone one who is skilled at treating psoriasis.

-When starting your dermatology search, make sure that your doctor isn’t too far away.
-You may need to make semi-regular appointments during business hours, so make sure that a trip to the doctor’s won’t take you all day.
-You might be able to find a doctor who is willing to use telehealth for follow-up appointments, reducing your commute time.
+When starting your dermatology search, try to find a provider in a convenient location.
+You may need to make semiregular appointments during business hours.
+You might be able to find a doctor who is willing to use telehealth for follow-up appointments, which can reduce your commute time.

 Consider the forms of transportation you have available so you can realistically make it to your next appointment.